 Reasons why you should visit Pragpur

-Still and excellent exhibition of the good old times, Paragpur and its local residents have made sure to keep its cultural heritage intact.
-The unspoiled looks not only tell the ancient glory of the village, but also times and civilizations it has seen rise and fall in front of it.
+Still an excellent exhibition of the good old times, Paragpur and its local residents have made sure to keep its cultural heritage intact.
+The unspoiled looks not only tell the ancient glory of the village but also times and civilizations it has seen a rise and fall in front of it.
 The Paragpur heritage committee makes sure that it stays the same and does not lose its charm.
 This has turned out to be a great source of employment for locals.
-One can easily see the unaffected shops, cobbled stone streets, old water tanks, mud plastered walls and slate-roofed houses, giving you chance to relive our old history.
+One can easily see the unaffected shops, cobblestone streets, old water tanks, mud-plastered walls and slate-roofed houses, giving you chance to relive our old history.

 Accessible in all seasons and year-round, January and September are the best months to visit this place.
 Lohri and Nakki ka Mela (Wrestling) that steer the festive spirit of the village are two happy times celebrated in high spirits by locals.

 Taal: Taal or pond forms the core of Pragpur village and serves as a recreational space for young and likeminded people.
 Founded in 1864 AD, it is surrounded by historical structures like Nehar Bhawan (250-year-old) and Naun (dating back to 1864).
 The committee, which has been recording its meeting since 1864, is responsible for the maintenance of the ancient water system.

 Judge’s Court: The splendid country manor supporting Indo-European tradition design belongs to visionary Justice Sir Jai Lal.
 Standing in 12 acres of green land, the manor is now converted into a heritage hotel managed by Vijai and Rani Lal.
 The two-storey brick-red mansion has six spacious rooms furnished with period furniture and paintings.